As Brangelina break up, tips parents must use when breaking up...

 Work Contact »

-Thanks for checking out my site - the ENTIRE point is FREE self-help with agony aunt-style advice on lots of topics.
-That said, no article (in full or in part) may be reprinted or used (apart from reading it on this site) without my express premission.
+Thanks for checking out my site - the entire point is free self-help with agony aunt-style advice on lots of topics.
+That said, no article (in full or in part) may be reprinted or used without my premission.

-I work as an agony aunt, life and solutions coach, commentator and writer on sex, relationships, and behaviour.
+I work as a self help expert, life and solutions coach, commentator and writer on sex, relationships, and behaviour and agony aunt.

 I hope you'll find the articles & tips useful!
 I've sorted them into the main areas of: sex, love & relationships, parenting, life coaching, and others.

-Please get in touch about anything else at 'e-mail me' on my homepage - would love to answer every e-mail but as I run my site without assistance and work full-time sadly I can't.
-So I select 1 per week to answer on Thursdays.
+Please get in touch at 'e-mail me' on my homepage - I'd love to answer every e-mail but as I run my site without assistance and work full-time sadly I can't.

-In my work as an agony aunt, solutions coach and writer I've written 13 self-help books my latest are Sex Academy, How to be a Happy Human and Steamy Sex I'm also...Read More »
+In my work as an agony aunt, solutions coach and writer I've written 14 self-help books, my latest are Sex Academy, How to be a Happy Human and The Emotional Eater's Diet.
+I'm also...Read More »

-Love providing lots of sex and love tips in my fortnightly online sex and love advice column for the Sun newspaper that I've been writing for a couple years.
-It's called 'Sex and Love Academy' - visit the Sun online and a new column goes live every other Friday.
-It's full of top tips.
+For over three years I've had a fortnightly online sex and love advice column for the Sun newspaper - please do visit the Sun online - a new column goes live every other Friday full of top tips on sex and love.

-For two years I had a weekly agony slot on Tom Dunne's show on Dublin Newstalk radio as well as lots of freelancing on various stations - popping up weekly on stations around the country - and used to do a weekly slot on George Lamb's previous BBC 6 Music shows...Oh George, that was quite an experience!
+For two years I had a weekly agony slot on Tom Dunne's show on Dublin Newstalk radio as well as a weekly dream analysis slot on George Lamb's previous BBC 6 Music shows.

 I've previously worked as a psychologist getting my doctorate in psychology from a London teaching hospital where I researched how to help parents whose children had emotional and/or behavioural problems.
 I've done a number of other courses in psychology - my BSc Hons in psychology from a London university, MPhil in psychology from the London teaching hospital I received my PhD from + ad hoc counselling-type and self-improvement/life-coaching courses.
 I'm a Chartered Research, Teaching & Academic psychologist with the BPS.